-1. Waste Management Open: This annual event kicked off yesterday and it’s always the place to be.
+1. Waste Management Open: This annual event kicks off at the end of January and it’s always the place to be.
 Golf lover or not, its fun people watching and you can’t beat the entertainment line up at the Coors Light Birds Nest.

 2. Head downtown Phoenix for First Friday.
 Tour art galleries, venues, and related spaces from 6:00 to 10:00 p.m. every First Friday of the month.
 (Note: each art space has their own hours.)

 3. Hike Camelback Mountain at Sunset (or sunrise for the early birds)!
 If you haven’t ever hiked Camelback Mountain then what are you waiting for!
 With panoramic views of the whole Valley it’s simply gorgeous up at the peak!
 Some tips: please don’t take small children, the top is like rock climbing, bring LOTS of water even though it’s cooler out, wear sunscreen and DO NOT go off the trail.